SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 # The three IRs

-`qoala-mlir` lowers programs through three intermediate representations:

-- **HIR** — the `qnet` dialect.
-- **MIR** — the `qmem` dialect.
-- **LIR** — the `qoalahost` dialect for the classical host body, plus the `netqasm` dialect for quantum routines and the `qremote` dialect for remote-node symbols.

-Each level describes the same program at a different level of abstraction.
-A given pass is meaningful at exactly one level.
+`qoala-mlir` lowers programs through three intermediate representations: HIR, expressed in the `qnet` dialect; MIR, expressed in the `qmem` dialect; and LIR, expressed jointly in the `qoalahost`, `netqasm`, and `qremote` dialects.
+The three levels describe the same program at progressively more concrete levels of abstraction, and a given pass is meaningful at exactly one of them.

 ![Dialect graph](../assets/figures/dialect-graph.svg)

 ## HIR — `qnet`

-HIR follows the **Static Single Assignment (SSA) paradigm** for quantum data: every quantum gate takes one or more `!qnet.qubit` values as operands and produces fresh `!qnet.qubit` result values that represent the post-operation state of those qubits.
+HIR follows the Static Single Assignment (SSA) paradigm for quantum data: every quantum gate takes one or more `!qnet.qubit` values as operands and produces fresh `!qnet.qubit` result values that represent the post-operation state of those qubits.
 The qubit is never mutated in place; it is replaced, at the SSA level, by a new value.
-There is no explicit memory model in HIR.
-Communication and entanglement ops reference remote nodes by symbol (`qnet.remote`).
+There is no explicit memory model in HIR — qubits exist only as SSA values flowing through the program — and communication and entanglement ops reference remote nodes by symbol (`qnet.remote`).

 ```mlir
 %q1 = qnet.new_qubit : !qnet.qubit